 The new Honda GX50 engine has taken the USA Kid Kart category by storm.
 The engine has a low entry price, and a predicted 100+ hours of reliable operation.
 The engine is sealed direct from Honda, with no internal modifications allowed, providing a fair playing field so racers can focus on driving improvement instead of buying more horsepower.

 The Briggs LO206 engine currently represents the greatest number of race entries at PKRA, in Junior 1, Junior 2, Senior, and Masters classes, and is very popular in national race series.
-It is popular for it's low cost of ownership.
+This entry level 4-cycle is popular for it's low cost of ownership.
 The sealed block achieves parity without costly blueprinting.
 The engine has proved to be very reliable, and even short block replacement at end of life is very affordable.
 Tire life is also very good.
 Yet at this low price point, the racing is always close, with lots of passing.

 Briggs and Stratton World Formula 4-cycle is a step up from LO206.
 We run a limited class using the Blue Coil which allows for more aggressive gearing and which also appears to have made this engine significantly more reliable.
 With 30% more power than the LO206, it's a good choice for those who want a little more without breaking the bank.